pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         $$m < n \to a_{i_m} < a_{i_n}$$

--   What are the subproblems?
+-   What are the suboblems?
     -   Consider that oou konw the longest increasing subsequence for all subsequences.
     -   Denote as $L(j)$ the length of the longest incrasing